Grouflon/3rd_training_lua/README.md

 # 3rd_training_lua
-Training mode for Street Fighter III 3rd Strike (USA 990512), on FBA-RR v0.0.7 emulator
+Training mode for Street Fighter III 3rd Strike (Japan 990512), on Fightcade 2's FBNeo emulator

-The right version of FBA-RR can be downloaded [here](http://tasvideos.org/EmulatorResources/Fbarr.html)
+The right version of Fightcade can be downloaded [here](https://www.fightcade.com/)

 ## Main features
 - Can set dummy to counter-attack with any move on frame 1 after any hit / block / parry / wake-up